radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 check that your analysis is working, and what the final output formats will be.

-Each grey cell in this tutorial indicates code that should be executed in a command line shell on the USP cluster, for example by copying and pasting the text into your terminal.
+Each grey cell in this tutorial indicates a command line interaction.
+Lines starting with `$ ` indicate a command that should be executed in a terminal connected to the USP cluster, for example by copying and pasting the text into your terminal.
 All lines in code cells beginning with \#\# are comments and should not be copied and executed.
+All other lines should be interpreted as output from the issued commands.

 ```
 ## Example Code Cell.
 ## Create an empty file in my home directory called `watdo.txt`

-touch ~/watdo.txt
+$ touch ~/watdo.txt

+## Print "wat" to the screen
+$ echo "wat"
+wat
 ```

 # Overview of Assembly Steps